SatDump/SatDump/docs/Satellite-pipelines.md

 # Satellite pipelines

-The aim of this is to document all possible satellite processing pipelines as well as their parameters.
-It is not the goal of this document to explain all different pipelines.
+The aim of this is to list all possible satellite processing pipelines as well as their parameters.
+This does not explain the pipelines by any means.
 This should just simplify the CLIs use.

 ## NOAA